5 men in court over alleged theft of spirits, wine worth N20m

 She said that the defendants were captured on camera.

-ALSO READ: MURIC wants special courts to try corruption cases, rapists castrated

-The offence, she said, contravened the provisions of sections 411 and 287 (7) of the Criminal Law of Lagos State, 2015 (Revised).
+The offense, she said, contravened the provisions of sections 411 and 287 (7) of the Criminal Law of Lagos State, 2015 (Revised).

-Section 287 (7) stipulates a seven-year jail term for stealing from one’s employer, while 411 the offence of conspiracy attracs two years’ imprisonment for convicted offenders.
+Section 287 (7) stipulates a seven-year jail term for stealing from one’s employer, while 411 the offense of conspiracy attracts two years’ imprisonment for convicted offenders.

 The defendants, however, pleaded not guilty to the charge.